akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 Akeneo App Store is where you will read all the documentation, consult all the available screenshots, and reach the seller.

-To find the Apps or Connectors you need, in you PIM, go to the `Connect` menu, then click on `Marketplace`, and here you are!
+To find the Apps or Connectors you need, in you PIM, go to the `Connect` menu, then click on `App Store`, and here you are!

 # Who can connect Apps?